sankhaKarunasekara/gatsby-starter-tailwindcss/README.md

 5. **`.gitignore`**: This file tells git which files it should not track / not maintain a version history for.

-6. **`.prettierignore`**: This file tells Prettier to ignore specific files and directories.
-[More information here.](https://prettier.io/docs/en/ignore.html)

-7. **`gatsby-browser.js`**: This file is where Gatsby expects to find any usage of the [Gatsby browser APIs](https://www.gatsbyjs.org/docs/browser-apis/) (if any).
+6. **`gatsby-browser.js`**: This file is where Gatsby expects to find any usage of the [Gatsby browser APIs](https://www.gatsbyjs.org/docs/browser-apis/) (if any).
 These allow customization/extension of default Gatsby settings affecting the browser.

-8. **`gatsby-config.js`**: This is the main configuration file for a Gatsby site.
+7. **`gatsby-config.js`**: This is the main configuration file for a Gatsby site.
 This is where you can specify information about your site (metadata) like the site title and description, which Gatsby plugins you’d like to include, etc. (Check out the [config docs](https://www.gatsbyjs.org/docs/gatsby-config/) for more detail).

-9. **`gatsby-node.js`**: This file is where Gatsby expects to find any usage of the [Gatsby Node APIs](https://www.gatsbyjs.org/docs/node-apis/) (if any).
+8. **`gatsby-node.js`**: This file is where Gatsby expects to find any usage of the [Gatsby Node APIs](https://www.gatsbyjs.org/docs/node-apis/) (if any).
 These allow customization/extension of default Gatsby settings affecting pieces of the site build process.

-10. **`LICENSE`**: Gatsby is licensed under the MIT license.
+9. **`LICENSE`**: Gatsby is licensed under the MIT license.

-11. **`package-lock.json`** (See `package.json` below, first).
+10. **`package-lock.json`** (See `package.json` below, first).
 This is an automatically generated file based on the exact versions of your npm dependencies that were installed for your project. **(You won’t change this file directly).**

-12. **`package.json`**: A manifest file for Node.js projects, which includes things like metadata (the project’s name, author, etc).
+11. **`package.json`**: A manifest file for Node.js projects, which includes things like metadata (the project’s name, author, etc).
 This manifest is how npm knows which packages to install for your project.

-13. **`postcss.config.js`**: This file tells PostCSS what plugins and allows you to configure those plugins.
+12. **`postcss.config.js`**: This file tells PostCSS what plugins and allows you to configure those plugins.

-14. **`README.md`**: A text file containing useful reference information about your project.
+13. **`README.md`**: A text file containing useful reference information about your project.

 ## 🎓 Learning Gatsby